Abstract Submission

 Symposium

-Symposia are made up of three to four papers with an overarching theme.
-Symposia are given approximately 60 minutes including discussion/question time.
-Symposia are chaired by the coordinating author.
+Symposia are made up of three to four papers with an overarching theme, and are chaired by the coordinating author.
+It is the chair’s

 Panel Discussion